FlowLeap

 Integration with CAD

 FlowLeap is fully integrated with industry-standard CAD platforms, enabling the import, modification, and export of customized geometries within anatomical contexts.
-Medtech engineers and designers can insert medical devices such as stents, valves, catheters, or delivery systems into patient-specific models and examine how their geometry affects local flow and tissue interaction.
+Engineers and designers can insert medical devices such as stents, valves, catheters, or delivery systems into patient-specific models and examine how their geometry affects local flow and tissue interaction.
 Conversely, anatomical models can be exported to CAD environments for advanced geometric manipulation, structural analysis, or 3D printing.

-A unified platform for clinical and engineering collaboration
+Integrate clinical and engineering collaboration

-By combining automated reconstruction and CAD compatibility, FlowLeap enables a unified workflow between clinical and engineering teams.
-Surgeons can visualize proposed device placements within real anatomy, while biomedical engineers can simulate dynamic mechanical responses under realistic physiological conditions.
 Whether the goal is to plan a procedure, validate a new device prototype, or assess performance under adverse scenarios, FlowLeap connects imaging, simulation, and design in a continuous collaborative cycle.

 Simulate in the Cloud

-Designed with scalability and accessibility in mind, FlowLeap runs in both cloud-based and on-premise computing environments, using GPU acceleration for real-time or batch simulations.
-Its API-oriented architecture supports integration with surgical planning tools, training simulators, and regulatory-compliant validation pipelines.
 With an intuitive visual interface and detailed output data analysis, including velocity fields, deposition maps, pressure gradients, and residence times, FlowLeap turns complex biomechanics into actionable data.
 More than a flow simulator, FlowLeap represents a leap forward in dynamic physiological modeling, patient-specific and system-level.